 3) The "Add Products" button

 By clicking the blue "Add Products" button on the Invoice screen, you can filter and search to add products.
-Once the products are entered, you can then manually input the quantities you are wanting to order.
+Once the products are entered, you can manually input the quantities you want to order.
 If you are wanting to add a large number of products from a particular category or vendor, be sure to press the "Load All" as shown here:

 Note: if a shipping location is not already selected, you will not be able to click the "Add Products" button.

 At the bottom of the invoice, you'll see the option to add discounts, shipping costs, taxes, net terms, and any additional notes, along with your subtotal and total after discounts and shipping.